Super Therm White Paper

 WATER-BASED, SINGLE COMPONENT CERAMICS HEAT BLOCK THERMAL COATING FOR REDUCING ENERGY

-Joseph E. Pritchett is a Ceramic researcher and formulator from Superior Products International II, Inc. USA holding a Bachelor of Science from University of Arkansas and Paint Technology courses from University of Missouri.
-Graduate studies performed with NASA in Huntsville, Alabama, USA and Ceramic Materials research over the past 22 years.
+Joseph E. Pritchett is a ceramic researcher and formulator from SPI Coatings (Superior Products International II, Inc.) USA holding a Bachelor of Science from University of Arkansas and Paint Technology courses from University of Missouri.
+His graduate studies performed with NASA in Huntsville, Alabama, USA and Ceramic Materials research since 1989.
 He has studied more than 4000 ceramic compounds to determine the type, crystalline structure and size to perform most efficiently for different heat needs.

-The purpose of the research was to find the ceramic compounds that could continue to work after being mixed into a paint or coating type formula.
-Compounds react differently when in dry state versus being in wet state and mixed with other compounds.
-Finding the compounds that will continue to insulate when formulated into a coating is the result of 22 years of R and D or simply Trial and Error to find individual compounds that will insulated and then combined together to form a matrix to block radiation waves and detune signals to achieve reduction in “initial heat loads”.
-This type of insulative technology is not required to have the standard “R” ratings due to the fact that the heat never loaded to begin the calculation process.
-You must load heat “before” you can calculate R ratings which is simply the measurement of how much and how fast the heat is being absorbed and transferred through a material.
-If you do not load or reduce the load of heat, you do not have transfer and the R value is old technology and terminology.
+Finding the compounds that will continue to insulate when formulated into a coating is the result of 22 years of R&D or simply Trial and Error to find individual compounds that will insulated and then combined together to form a matrix to block radiation waves and detune signals to achieve reduction in “initial heat loads”.
+This type of insulative technology is not required to have the standard “R” or “K” ratings due to the fact that the heat never loaded to begin the calculation process.
+You must load heat “before” you can calculate R or K ratings which is simply the measurement of how much and how fast the heat is being absorbed and transferred through a material.
+If you do not load or reduce the load of heat, you do not have transfer and the R and K value is old technology and terminology.

-This technology applies to several products performing insulative techniques for roofing and walls, with additional products developed for fire controls and to contain heat in pipes and boiler systems.
-In February 2008, he was a speaker at the 12th Middle East Corrosion Conference in Bahrain on behalf of Saudi Aramco and was a speaker for NASA new technologies concerning the lead product called Super Therm® in Chicago in 1995.
+This technology applies to several products performing insulative techniques for roofing and walls, along with K values are becoming the trend for companies trying to develop new insulative coatings based on thickness with additional products developed for fire controls and to contain heat in pipes and boiler systems.
+In February 2008, J.E. was a speaker at the 12th Middle East Corrosion Conference in Bahrain on behalf of Saudi Aramco and was a speaker for NASA new technologies concerning the lead thermal insulation coating Super Therm® in Chicago in 1995.

 He has developed encapsulation products that are applied directly over rust to reduce prep, time and expense of sandblast with the use of a single coat system.
 The encapsulation product called Rust Grip® is patented for encapsulation directly over existing rust and directly over bio-hazard materials such as existing Lead-based paint and Asbestos.
 He has been a NACE member since 2001.
 He is a current member of the American Society of Naval Engineers.
 The products have been certified under: